rcarrata/rcarrata.github.io/_posts/2019-03-06-ocp4_route_sharding.md

 NOTE: Ingress Operator is a core feature of OpenShift and is enabled out of the box.

-As we can see into the ingresscontroller "default", a ingress controller with replica 2 is deployed.
+As we can see in the ingresscontroller "default", an ingress controller with 2 replicas is deployed.
 Also pay attention that the spec definition is empty (spec: {}).

 ```
 # oc get ingresscontroller default -n openshift-ingress-operator -o yaml